-- Cocoa powder– Be sure to sift your cocoa powder first, to ensure no clumps remain.
-If you’d like a richer and darker chocolate mousse, use dark or black cocoa powder.
+- Cocoa powder.
+Be sure to sift your cocoa powder first, to ensure no clumps remain.
+If you’d like a richer and darker chocolate mousse, use black cocoa powder.

 - You must blend the avocado first, before adding the rest of the ingredients.
 If you blend it all together, you risk mini chunks of avocado remaining in the mousse.

 - If you use a blender, be sure it has ice blending capabilities.
-We want all the ingredients to be well blended together!
+We want all the ingredients to be completely immersed.

 - While you can enjoy the mousse immediately, I recommend chilling it for at least 30 minutes, so that it firms up slightly.

-- To store: Leftover mousse should be stored in the refrigerator, at room temperature, for up to 1 week.
-Any longer, and you’ll find that the mousse starts to form a film on top.
+Leftovers should be stored in the refrigerator for up to 1 week.
+Any longer, and you’ll find that the mousse forms a film on top.

-- To freeze: You can store the mousse in the freezer for up to 6 months.
-However, it is highly recommended that you blend the thawed mousse before eating it, as the mousse often loses it’s creaminess once frozen.
+You can store the mousse in the freezer for up to 6 months.
+However, we recommend you blend the thawed mousse before eating it, as the mousse often loses its creaminess once frozen.

 - In a high speed blender or food processor, add your chopped avocado and blend until smooth.